Machine-Learning-Projects-S-Nithin/Linear-Regression-from-scratch/README.md

 ## Parameters
 Parameters of this model include
 * x and y :
-  * x is the multivariable input training dataset and y is the target variable for that dataset
+  * x is the multivariable input training dataset and y is the target variable of that dataset.

 * Verbose :
   * Verbose is a flag variable that can be set to  `True` to display the cost after every 1/4th of the total iteration